Vendor Requirements and Maintenance Guidelines

 1. The vendor will provide the GSD web staff and site owners with a project plan, a timeline and an overview of the updates that will be made to the site.
 This must include any plans to purchase or develop custom plugins and/or themes.
 These documents will be reviewed by the GSD web staff for security and accessibility considerations.

-1. All plugins and/or themes installed on a GSD server must go through an evaluation process by the GSD web staff to ensure the security, good reputation of the 3rd party developer, and long-term support of such code.
+3. All plugins and/or themes installed on a GSD server must go through an evaluation process by the GSD web staff to ensure the security, good reputation of the 3rd party developer, and long-term support of such code.
+The evaluation must be done before plugins or themes are installed.
 In the case of redundant functionality, the GSD web staff may recommend your project use a plugin that has already been approved

-1. In order to get a Harvard Key account, the vendor must be sponsored by the site owner as a Person of Interest (POI).
+9. In order to get the vendor a Harvard Key account, the site owner must request a Sponsored Role for the vendor.

 Maintenance

-If the vendor has customized any code or added any plugins to the site, they will need to provide a maintenance retainer that covers:
+If the vendor has customized any code or added any plugins to the site, they will need to provide an ongoing maintenance retainer that covers:

-• Updating the plugins they have added.
+• Updating the “required plugins,” updating plugins they have added, and keeping WordPress up to date.
 Please read the GSD’s plugin guidelines for more information.

 • Fixing bugs that arise from WordPress or plugin updates, including any bugs that crop up in “required plugins.”